Update on Referrals – September 2025

 Our purpose is to work with people to promote mental health and wellbeing, increase their independence and support their recovery.

-The Community Wellbeing Connectors will work with those with ongoing and complex Severe Mental Illness (SMI’s).
+The Community Wellbeing Connectors work with those with ongoing and complex Severe Mental Illness (SMIs).
 We support people to consider and navigate the different types of community support available to them.
-We also offer practical support, i.e. accompanying people to activities/assessments if needed.

-Examples of patients suitable for Community Wellbeing Connector referral:
+Examples of people suitable for Community Wellbeing Connector referral:

 • People who are on the SMI register

-• Transition from Community Mental Health Teams to Primary Care Mental Health
+• People transitioning from Community Mental Health Teams to Primary Care Mental Health

 • Redirected referrals from secondary care services